vergiliu/vergiliu.github.io/_drafts/aws.md

     - extra credentials are needed for authentication of the load balancer commands
     - create AS groups w/ `as-create-auto-scaling-group`
     - create launch config w/ `s-create-launch-config`
+- we can also create the same config from the AWS CLI
+    - `aws create-launch-configuration .... `
+        - if we start spot instances, we need to specify the needed spot price `aws autoscaling create-launch-configuration ... --spot-price 0.03`
+        - --min-size A --max-size B or we can specify the number of always active instances w/ --desired-capacity
+    - check if creation was successful w/ `aws autoscaling describe-launch-configurations `
+    - auto-scaling groups can be queried w/ `aws autoscaling describe-auto-scaling-groups`
+        - metrics can be aggregated on group level and sent to CloudWatch that way
 - auto-scaling instances are launched without names
     - can be tagged with `as-create-or-update-tags`
 - AS will be integrated with ELB, and you can get notifications from SNS (Simple Notification Service) on changes